 - Generating buzz and excitement around a new product launch

 Nearly every big e-commerce brand in the world is using or developing some sort of AR solution, as they try to reach the next generation of tech-savvy consumers.
+Some popular examples of augmented reality have been highlighted throughout this blog.

 How AR changed the ecommerce experience